On this page:

 Minister for Planning’s Statement of Expectations for Heritage Victoria

-In 2018 the Minister for Planning set out his expectations for Heritage Victoria’s performance for 2018-2020.
+In 2021 the Minister for Planning set out expectations for Heritage Victoria’s performance for 2020 – 2021.

-The Minister identified four areas for improvement in governance and performance for Heritage Victoria:
+The Minster identified 5 areas for improvement in governance and performance for Heritage Victoria:

-- Develop systems to improve access and streamline processing of statutory approvals under the Heritage Act 2017
+- Enhance existing systems which improve access and streamline processing of statutory approvals under the Heritage Act 2017.

 Heritage Victoria’s response to the Minister for Planning

-The Executive Director’s response to the Minister for Planning sets out how improvements and targets will be met in 2018-2020.
+The Executive Director’s response to the Minister for Planning sets out improvements and targets to meet in 2020 – 2021.

 Heritage Victoria committed to: